Financial Planning

 A financial plan can also be an estimation of cash needs and a decision on how to raise the cash, such as through borrowing or issuing additional shares in a company.

-financial plan may be contain prospective financial statements which are similar, but different, than a budget
+A financial plan may be contain prospective financial statements which are similar, but different, than a budget.

 Financial plans are the ENTIRE financial accounting overview of a company.
 Complete financial plans contain all periods and transaction types.